ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/sponsorshiptransfer.md

 - The `Sponsor` field is updated to the new sponsor.
 - The old sponsor's `SponsoringOwnerCount` or `SponsoringAccountCount` is decremented.
 - The new sponsor's `SponsoringOwnerCount` or `SponsoringAccountCount` is incremented.
 {% /tab %}

+{% tab label="End Sponsorship" %}
+Use the `tfSponsorshipEnd` flag to dissolve an existing sponsorship.
+Either the sponsor or the sponsee can submit the transaction with this configuration.
+The reserve burden returns to the object or account owner.

+To submit a transaction for this scenario:

+- Provide the `ObjectID` when ending sponsorship for an object.
+Omit when ending sponsorship for an account.
+- The target object or account must currently be sponsored.
+- Do not include the `Sponsor` and the `SponsorFlags.spfSponsorReserve` flag.

+When successful:

+- The `Sponsor` field is removed from the object or account.
+- The old sponsor's `SponsoringOwnerCount` or `SponsoringAccountCount` is decremented.
+- For objects, the owner's `SponsoredOwnerCount` is also decremented.
+{% /tab %}

 {% /tabs %}